It’s been said that money screams and wealth whispers.

 - Gym; elevator; movie theatre; tender garage; air conditioning and underwater lights

 - BBQ area; beach club; spa room; sauna; beauty salon and outdoor bar

-While these beautiful luxury yachts may not be within everyone’s financial reach, they are most definitely everyone’s to behold and admire.
+While these beautiful luxury superyachts may not be within everyone’s financial reach, they are most definitely everyone’s to behold and admire.

-We hope you enjoyed this glimpse into some of the world’s most amazing superyachts!
+We hope you enjoyed this glimpse into some of the world’s most amazing luxury superyachts!